marcyniu/docker_web_manager/README.md

 ## Configuration

-Application settings are stored in SQLite database at `data/settings.db`.
-You can modify settings through the Settings page in the web UI.
+Application settings are stored in JSON file at `data/settings.json`.
+You can modify settings through the Settings page in the web UI or edit the JSON file directly.

 Default settings:
 - `docker_socket`: `/var/run/docker.sock`